 Set pod requests and limits on all pods in your YAML manifests.
 If the AKS cluster uses resource quotas and you don't define these values, your deployment may be rejected.

-Use pod requests and limits to manage the compute resources within an AKS cluster.
-Pod requests and limits inform the Kubernetes scheduler which compute resources to assign to a pod.
+Use pod requests and limits to manage compute resources within an AKS cluster.
+Pod requests and limits inform the Kubernetes scheduler of the compute resources to assign to a pod.

 Pod CPU/Memory requests

-Pod requests define a set amount of CPU and memory that the pod needs regularly.
+Pod requests define a set amount of CPU and memory the pod needs regularly.

-In your pod specifications, it's best practice and very important to define these requests and limits based on the above information.
-If you don't include these values, the Kubernetes scheduler cannot take into account the resources your applications require to aid in scheduling decisions.
+In your pod specifications, it's important you define these requests and limits based on the above information.
+If you don't include these values, the Kubernetes scheduler can't consider the resources your applications require to help with scheduling decisions.

 Pod CPU/Memory limits

-Pod limits define when a pod has lost control of resource consumption.
-When it exceeds the limit, the pod is marked for killing.
+Pod limits define when a pod loses control of resource consumption.
+When it exceeds the limit, the pod is marked for removal.
 This behavior maintains node health and minimizes impact to pods sharing the node.
-Not setting a pod limit defaults it to the highest available value on a given node.
+If you don't set a pod limit, it defaults to the highest available value on a given node.